Stability Oracle

 Proprietary technology.
 The Stability Oracle architecture, signal pipeline, weighting model, AI synthesis methodology, and source code are proprietary intellectual property of Untitled_ LuxPerpetua Technologies, Inc.

-The DPX Stability Oracle v9.0 is a 7-tier signal pipeline that aggregates 32+ real-world data sources into a single actionable confidence score — with an AI intelligence layer that synthesises every signal into a plain-language briefing for treasury and risk teams.
-It provides 30–90 day early warning signals across seven independent transmission channels, includes a USD structural health module that cross-validates US official data against independent and non-US sources, and runs a full recommendation engine with active war mitigation protocols.
+The DPX Stability Oracle v9.0 is a 9-layer signal pipeline that aggregates 32+ real-world data sources into a single actionable confidence score — with an AI intelligence layer that synthesises every signal into a plain-language briefing for treasury and risk teams.
+It runs 7 primary signal tiers (Tiers 0–6), a cross-body integration synthesis pass, and a USD structural health module (v9.0) that cross-validates US official data against independent and non-US sources — all feeding into a full recommendation engine with active war mitigation protocols and 30–90 day early warning signals.

 New in v9.0: USD structural health monitoring (12 signals), independent inflation cross-validation, stablecoin market health, DeFi systemic risk signal, ECB cross-validation, gold price debasement signal, seismic supply-chain impact — all feeding a usdHealth confidence score blended into the composite stability score.